 Medical Assistants work in clinics, hospitals and private labs.
 Allied Health Professionals, including Medical Assistants, work in every town, every city, and every part of the country.

 What is the job outlook for Medical Assistants?

 The Healthcare industry in the United States is booming!
-According to the U.S. Bureau of Labor and Statistics, employment in healthcare occupations is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.
-This growth will add about 2.4 million new jobs, more than are projected for any of the other occupational groups.
+According to the U.S. Bureau of Labor and Statistics, employment for medical assistants is projected to grow 18 percent from 2020 to 2030, much faster than the average for all occupations.
+This growth will add about 133,000 new jobs.
 This growth is mainly due to an aging population, leading to greater demand for healthcare services and the professionals that provide them.